HL7/case-reporting/source/pages/triggering.md

     simultaneously and are versioned as such.
 The specification also describes how to retrieve them as individual ValueSet resources.

-      - Should one or both approaches should be advanced?
+      - Should one or both approaches be advanced?

       - How would this be done if the value sets represented a union of different inputs for each one?